mozilla/pontoon/specs/0109-user-notifications-component.md

 * User ID.
 * Notification ID.
 * First displayed (timestamp).
-* Last displayed (timestamp).
+* Dismissed date (timestamp).
 * Number of times it’s been displayed.
 * Dismissed (boolean).

-If there are multiple notifications active, we look at them in order of creation date, from the most recent to the oldest, to make sure we only display one.
+If there are multiple notifications active, we only display the most recent based on creation date.

 We create a row in the table for the user the first time the notification is displayed, and keep updating the table until it’s dismissed.

 For `infobar`, the notification won’t be displayed to the user again (i.e. the `dismissed` field is set to True) if:
 * They click the close (x) button.
-* They click any of the links included.
 * They click the button, if present.

 For `modal` notifications, it won’t be displayed to the user again only if they click the button, which has to be present.
 The notification won’t have a close button (x).